warpwire/warpwire-moodle-login/README.md

 **Option 2: Warpwire-hosted**
 Let us take care of it.
-Provide the information listed below and we will host the script and login page allowing Sakai authentication outside of Sakai
+Provide the information listed below and we will host the script and login page allowing Moodle authentication outside of Moodle
   - If you choose this option, Warpwire will handle the implementation
   - If you choose this option, some user login data will pass through Warpwire servers